Skip to content

 70. Identified species of conservation concern, referencing international or national system of species classification?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company has also identified IUCN Red List species and national conservation list species with habitats in areas affected by operations.
+The company has also identified 60 plant species and 54 animal species within its concession area, some of which are classified as vulnerable, near threatened, and endangered according to the IUCN Red List and national conservation lists.

 • Y